edge-cloud/www.edge-cloud.net/_posts/2014-01-08-openstack-vsphere-nsx-part4.md

 ### Firewall settings to allow VNC access to VM workloads

-OpenStack uses the <a href="https://en.wikipedia.org/wiki/Virtual_Network_Computing" target="_blank">Virtual Network Computing (VNC)</a> protocol to access the VM workloads from the web interface Horizon.
+OpenStack uses the [Virtual Network Computing (VNC)](https://en.wikipedia.org/wiki/Virtual_Network_Computing) protocol to access the VM workloads from the web interface Horizon.
 In a VMware vSphere environment this requires that the port range TCP/5900 through TCP/6000 is available for VNC connections on every ESXi host in all the clusters that will be managed by the appliance.
 This in return requires that these ports are allowed within the ESXi firewall of all ESXi hosts.
 The easiest way to do this in a non-production is setting is just to abuse the existing firewall profile for gdbserver, since this opens everything VNC needs and more.

 Navigate to the ESXi host and select _Manage -> Settings -> System -> Security Profile -> Edit_ (See Figure 11).